FunnelKit

 This will set up your WordPress new user registration email - let’s customize it further.

-Now you should see a window with a beginner-friendly email customizer by FunnelKit Automations.
-Here you can customize the Email Subject, Preview Text, Body and other options.
+Now, you should see a window with a beginner-friendly email customizer by FunnelKit Automations.
+Here, you can customize the Email Subject, Preview Text, Body, and other options.

 Putting the same subject line or body text for everyone without personalization is not the most efficient way to go.

-Well to begin, you can address the customer by their name because who doesn't love their name, right?
+Well, to begin, you can address the customer by their name because who doesn't love their name, right?

-You can click on the {{..}} Icons access the merge tag.
-Look for the merge tag and then copy the tag and simply paste it where you want to add the; subject line, preview text or email body.
+You can click on the {{..}} Icons to access the merge tag.
+Look for the merge tag, copy the tag, and simply paste it where you want to add the subject line, preview text, or email body.

 Here, we have added the name in the subject line to personalize the email.